 Concluding rolling out: the end of the beginning

 Following the successful roll out of the fraud and dasher pay models in using Sibyl for predictions, over the past couple of months, the ML platform team has been continuously adding more and more models to the service, and the migration of models to Sibyl is nearing completion.
 All but five models have been migrated and are now calling Sibyl for predictions.
-In addition, all five of these models are currently in the process of migrating.
+To learn more about their migration check out this new blog post here.

 The team is continuing to add support for different feature and model types.
 For example, support for embedded features, which are used primarily in neural networks, has been added.
 Composite models, models that consist of a chain of submodels and expressions, called compute nodes, have also been added.
 Although Sibyl’s role as the predictor for DoorDash has just begun, it has already been an exciting and active one!